cloud-gov/site/content/news/articles/2025-07-01-rds-read-replicas-available.md

 excerpt: "Add a read replica for your RDS databases to handle read-only workloads"
 ---

-The Cloud.gov team is excited to announce that adding a read replica is now supported for your databases on the platform.
+The Cloud.gov team is excited to announce support for adding read replicas to your databases.

 [A read replica is a read-only copy of your database which automatically replicates the data in your primary database](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ReadRepl.html).